Framework Precision Layer

 Mathematical Precision

-A semi-formal systems model of load, regulation, coherence, fragmentation, and recovery in Alignment Theory.
+A conceptual formalization and semi-formal threshold-dynamics model of recurring constraints, regulation, coherence, fragmentation, and recovery in Alignment Theory.

-This page translates key Alignment Theory patterns into a semi-formal language of variables, thresholds, feedback loops, and state transitions.
-It is not presented as a finished empirical model.
-It is presented as a precision layer that makes the framework's mechanics more explicit.
+This page translates key Alignment Theory patterns into a conceptual formalization using variables, thresholds, feedback loops, and state transitions.
+It is a semi-formal systems model and threshold-dynamics framework, not yet a validated quantitative instrument.
+It is presented as a precision layer that makes the framework's human-condition mechanics more explicit.

 Framing note